Ideals, Varieties, and Algorithms

 1. V \cap W = \bold{V}(f_1,...,f_s,g_1,...,g_t), and

-2. V \cup W = \bold{V}(f_i g_j : i = 1,...,s \> \land \> j = 1,...,t)
+2. V \cup W = \bold{V}(f_i g_j : i = 1,...,s \> \land \> j = 1,...,t).

 Sketch of Proof